Learn how Tulane is preparing for next year’s WaveWorks launch by exploring the latest UAT update.

 • The first-floor women’s bathroom changing room near classroom 180 has been converted into a lactation room.

-• Time the walk to your pumping location and factor that into the time needed during your break.
+• Time the walk to your pumping location and include that in your break time.

-• Select a pump (see resources for help in selecting a pump)
+• Select a pump (see resources below for help choosing).

 While on Leave

-• Establish a good milk supply.
-If you have any trouble, contact a lactation consultant before you go back to work.
+• Establish a good milk supply; contact a lactation consultant if needed.

-• Practice using your pump.
-This will reduce troubleshooting disturbances upon your return.
+• Practice using your pump to reduce troubleshooting when you return.

 Returning to Work